 New Mexico (NM) law guide

-1 month's rent (leases under 1 year); no cap for leases of 1 year or longer
+1 month's rent (leases under 1 year); no cap for 1-year+ leases, but must be "reasonable"

 New Mexico rental market snapshot